 The following case study explains one potential use of the API including 2 levels of interactions: a SAAS platform and the end-users of the SAAS.

 Level 1 - The API user.

-In this case study, the API user is a SAAS platform that wanted to include trees as a gamification mechanism within its platform.
-The SAAS platform connected to the Tree-Nation API in order to add the tree-gift reward system in its platform.
+In this case study, the API user is a SAAS platform that wants to include trees as a gamification mechanism within its platform.
+The SAAS platform is connected to the Tree-Nation API in order to add the Tree-Gift reward system to its platform.

 Level 2 - End-Users

 The SAAS platform provides access to the SAAS to their employees/clients, who are the real users of the SAAS service.
-The end-users are the tree-gift recipients which are rewarded to them in the function of their actions in the SAAS platform.
+The end-users are the Tree-Gift recipients that are rewarded with them in function of their actions on the SAAS platform.

 To pay for the trees it was defined that:

 - Tree-Nation would only be invoicing the API user, not its employees/clients.
-This allows to avoid additional approval processes from the clients to receive the gift at Tree-Nation.
+This allows avoiding additional approval processes from the clients to receive the gift at Tree-Nation.

 Let's see an example: